Schermobianco/MiSTer_Wallpapers/README.md

 # MiSTer_Wallpapers
-A collections of MiSTer FPGA wallpapers image
+A collections of MiSTer FPGA wallpapers images